lpabon/katacoda-openstorage-sdk/tutorial-python/step4.md

 </pre>

-Lastly, once the backup is complete, we can get a history of this and any other backups we have created from our volume:
+Lastly, once the backup is complete, you can get a history of this and any other backups you have created from our volume:

 <pre class="file" data-filename="app.py">